Background pattern

 • Medications to treat tuberculosis: isoniazid, rifampicin

-• Medications to treat depression and seizures: barbiturates (used as hypnotics, sedatives, and anticonvulsants)
+• Medications to treat depression and convulsions: barbiturates (used as hypnotics, sedatives, and anticonvulsants)

-• Medications to lower blood cholesterol levels: cholestyramine
+• Medications to lower cholesterol levels in the blood: cholestyramine

-• Medications used to increase urine elimination: diuretics such as furosemide
+• Medications used to increase urine elimination: loop diuretics such as furosemide

 • Medications used to treat gout: probenecid and sulfinpyrazone

-• Medications used to treat high blood pressure (hypertension) and heart rhythm disorders (arrhythmias): propranolol
+• Medications used to treat high blood pressure and heart rhythm disorders (cardiac arrhythmias): propranolol

-• Basic or acidic medications: high doses of vitamin C may reduce the excretion of acidic medications and increase the urinary excretion of basic medications
+• Basic or acidic medications: the administration of high doses of vitamin C may decrease the excretion of acidic medications and increase the urinary excretion of basic medications

 • Iron: vitamin C facilitates the absorption of iron in the digestive tract

-• Flucloxacillin (antibiotic): due to a severe risk of blood and fluid imbalance (metabolic acidosis with high anion gap) that must be treated urgently (see section 2).
+• Flucloxacillin (antibiotic): due to a serious risk of alteration of blood and fluids (called metabolic acidosis with high anion gap) that should be treated urgently (see section 2).

-The use of paracetamol in patients who regularly consume alcohol may cause liver damage.
+The use of paracetamol in patients who habitually consume alcohol may cause liver damage.

-Efferaldol with vitamin C can be used during pregnancy if necessary.
-Use the lowest possible dose that reduces pain or fever and use it for the shortest possible time.
+If necessary, Efferaldol with Vitamin C can be used during pregnancy.
+You should use the lowest possible dose that reduces pain or fever and use it for the shortest possible time.
 Contact your doctor or midwife if the pain or fever does not decrease or if you need to take the medication more frequently.

-Paracetamol passes into breast milkand there are limited data on the use of high doses of vitamin C during pregnancy and lactation, so it is not recommended to use Efferaldol with vitamin C, except under the supervision of a doctor.
+Paracetamol passes into breast milk, and there are limited data on the use of high doses of vitamin C during pregnancy and breastfeeding, so the use of Efferaldol with Vitamin C is not recommended, except under medical supervision.

-The influence of paracetamol and vitamin C on the ability to drive and operate machinery is negligible or insignificant.
+The influence of paracetamol and vitamin C on the ability to drive and use machines is zero or insignificant.

 This medication contains 300 mg of sorbitol in each effervescent tablet.
 Sorbitol is a source of fructose.
-If your doctor has told you that you (or your child) have a condition that makes you intolerant to certain sugars, or if you have been diagnosed with hereditary fructose intolerance (HFI), a rare genetic disorder in which the patient cannot break down fructose, consult your doctor before taking this medication.
+If your doctor has told you (or your child) that you have an intolerance to certain sugars, or you have been diagnosed with hereditary fructose intolerance (HFI), a rare genetic disease, in which the patient cannot break down fructose, consult your doctor before taking this medication.

-This medication contains 330 mg of sodium (main component of table salt/for cooking) in each effervescent tablet.
-This is equivalent to 16.5% of the maximum daily sodium intake recommended for an adult.
+This medication contains 330 mg of sodium (main component of table salt/cooking salt) in each effervescent tablet.
+This is equivalent to 16.5% of the maximum daily intake of sodium recommended for an adult.

 This medication contains 50 mg of sodium benzoate in each effervescent tablet.

-Follow exactly the administration instructions of this medication contained in this leaflet or those indicated by your doctor or pharmacist.
+Follow the administration instructions for this medication contained in this package leaflet or as indicated by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist again.

 The recommended dose is: